GCY/GCY.github.io/_portfolio/wxECGAnalyzer.md

 ## The point of QRS-Complex Detection Algorithm
 ### Finite Impulse Response
-This project with FIR to filter ECG signal, coefficients generate parameter is 360hz, 32taps, band-pass 0.51Hz~8.9Hz and kaiser window.</br>
+This project with FIR to filter ECG signal, coefficients generate parameter is 360hz, 32taps, band-pass 0.51Hz~8.9Hz and kaiser window.
 Coefficients Generator : https://github.com/GCY/Finite-Impulse-Response-FIR-Filter-
 ### Adaptive Threshold Algorithm
-This algorithm purpose for this project, involving two parts, first is adaptive threshold update, and second find the local maxima and minima. </br>
+This algorithm purpose for this project, involving two parts, first is adaptive threshold update, and second find the local maxima and minima.
-Define threshold update period： (Sampling Rate / Target Low-Frequency), for example, target is ECG HR, normal people Heart Rate is 45-150 BPM, that is equally 0.75Hz-2.5Hz, 360SR/0.75Hz = 480 signal point, decrease update period the algorithm be sensitive.</br>
+Define threshold update period： (Sampling Rate / Target Low-Frequency), for example, target is ECG HR, normal people Heart Rate is 45-150 BPM, that is equally 0.75Hz-2.5Hz, 360SR/0.75Hz = 480 signal point, decrease update period the algorithm be sensitive.
-Determinate the local maxima and minima we need to know gradient, calculate below equation to find the gradient, Threshold_Factor for 12Bit ADC is 3.0f, increase Threshold_Factor, the local maximum and minimum are determinated by the algorithm which need more gradient.</br>
+Determinate the local maxima and minima we need to know gradient, calculate below equation to find the gradient, Threshold_Factor for 12Bit ADC is 3.0f, increase Threshold_Factor, the local maximum and minimum are determinated by the algorithm which need more gradient.
-Gradient = RMS * CV(%) * Threshold_Factor</br>
+Gradient = RMS * CV(%) * Threshold_Factor
-Design more rules for the local maximum and minimum, your project will be able to recognize ECG PQRST.</br>
+Design more rules for the local maximum and minimum, your project will be able to recognize ECG PQRST.
 ### HC Chen
-This project modified LPF and HPF window size, hp_buffer = 150ms(QRS-Complex size), forgetting factor alpha is used to avoid threshold keeping high-level.</br>
+This project modified LPF and HPF window size, hp_buffer = 150ms(QRS-Complex size), forgetting factor alpha is used to avoid threshold keeping high-level.
 ### Enhanced So & Chen
-The threshold_parameter and filter_parameter are 4 and 16 in the implementation , enhanced point is 123(350ms for 360Hz sampling rate), if last QRS-Complex point is over triple sampling rate, we will decrease threshold until zero, slope square process could detect abnormal heart rhythms.</br>
+The threshold_parameter and filter_parameter are 4 and 16 in the implementation , enhanced point is 123(350ms for 360Hz sampling rate), if last QRS-Complex point is over triple sampling rate, we will decrease threshold until zero, slope square process could detect abnormal heart rhythms.
 ### Pan-Tompkins
-The Pan-Tompkins filter of classical version is design for 200Hz and band-pass 5Hz-15Hz, if ECG signal is over 200Hz it needs to downsample to 200Hz, this project with FIR to clean 360Hz ECG signal, and modified Search Back period must be more than sampling_rate * 1.66(600 point, but this project is 550 point) .</br>
+The Pan-Tompkins filter of classical version is design for 200Hz and band-pass 5Hz-15Hz, if ECG signal is over 200Hz it needs to downsample to 200Hz, this project with FIR to clean 360Hz ECG signal, and modified Search Back period must be more than sampling_rate * 1.66(600 point, but this project is 550 point) .
 ### Real-Time Complexity
-Running on STM32F407 clock 168MHz and enable FPU, y-axix time uint is nanoseconds, x-axix is signal point.</br>
+Running on STM32F407 clock 168MHz and enable FPU, y-axix time uint is nanoseconds, x-axix is signal point.
-Charts below show runtime environment time complexity, Adative Threshold Algorithm complexity is follow gradient threshold(step edge), the QRS-complex detection of the classical Pan-Tompkins algorithm mainly complexity is Search Back, HC Chen and So&Chen relatively stable.</br>
+Charts below show runtime environment time complexity, Adative Threshold Algorithm complexity is follow gradient threshold(step edge), the QRS-complex detection of the classical Pan-Tompkins algorithm mainly complexity is Search Back, HC Chen and So&Chen relatively stable.
 #### Adaptive Threshold Algorithm (Average : 8.100692259ns)
 ![alt text](https://github.com/GCY/wxECGAnalyzer/blob/master/res/ata%20time.png?raw=true)
 #### HC Chen (Average : 2.060941828ns)